pluralsight/guides/draft/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

 app.set('view engine', '.hbs');
 ```

 However, when rendering the template, we'll need to know if a certain hashtag is *active* (it's part of the channel group).
-This can be done with a [helper function](https://github.com/ericf/express-handlebars#helpers).
+This can be done with a [helper function](https://github.com/ericf/express-handlebars#helpers) in Handlebars.

-This helper will take as arguments the hashtag and the group of active hashtags (in addition to the `options` argument required to build the helper), and it will add a boolean attribute (`active`) to indicate if the hashtag is active or not:
+This helper will take as arguments the hashtag and the group of active hashtags (in addition to the `options` argument required by the helper), and it will add a boolean attribute (`active`) to indicate if the hashtag is active or not:
 ```javascript
 var hbs = exphbs.create({
     extname: '.hbs',